 With compounding interest, you’ll earn more interest in less time.
 That’s not the case with simple interest, which doesn’t measure the interest you’ll earn on top of the interest you’ve already earned in the past.

 Here’s another example.
 Maybe you’ve found a certificate of deposit (CD) that earns simple interest at a rate of 0.27% and one that earns compound interest at a rate of 0.2% each month.
 If you plan to save $5,000 in CD, which one will leave you with the most interest after two years?

 If you go with the CD with a simple interest rate, you’ll have $27 in interest.
 On the other hand, if you go with the CD with compounding interest, you’ll have $164.43 in interest after two years.
 How’s that for the power of compounding?

-Bottom line: If you’re investing because you want to have enough money to spend on a weekend getaway or you want to finally start an emergency fund, it’s a good idea to look for an account or fund with compound interest.
+Plain and simple: If you’re investing because you want to have enough money to spend on a weekend getaway or you want to start an emergency fund, it’s a good idea to look for an account or fund with compound interest.

 The great thing about simple interest is that it’s so simple.
 You won’t have to crunch too many numbers to find out how much simple interest you’ll end up with after a length of time.
 But there are issues with relying on it.

 If you have a loan, for example, and you’re trying to find out how much money you’ll be paying, calculating simple interest won’t tell you exactly what you’ll be sending off to your lender.
 That’s because the simple interest formula fails to take into account other things like the fees you’ll be expected to pay up.
 So if you’re trying to determine the total cost of taking out a loan, you’d be better off looking at the annual percentage rate or even the annual percentage yield, which factors in compound interest.

 Similarly, as an investor, simple interest won’t give you a clear sense of how much interest you’ll have since it only builds on your original investment.